b3iA/ebook.js/README.txt

 		    Read the chapter data from a local Markdown file, given a filename relative to the root directory.

+		* "from-hfy-archive"
+		    Downloads and caches the chapter contents from a HFY Archive post given a source URL.

 		* "from-reddit-post"
 		    Downloads and caches the chapter contents from a Reddit post given a source URL.
 Since Reddits JSON API is used - so that post tagged NSFW can be